amiel/amielmartin.com/source/_posts/2017-05-05-how-ember-data-loads-relationships-part-1.markdown

 },
 ```

 Using links is arguably the simplest way to load relationships with Ember Data if your server supports it.
-It is also an extremely useful adapter hook to get around some limitations in Ember Data as we will see in a later post in this series.
+It is also an extremely useful adapter hook to get around some limitations in Ember Data, as we will see in a later post in this series.

 ## Including relationship ids